Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

-> Returns table of color vars and their values as key value pairs.
+> Returns a table of color variables and their values as key-value pairs.

 #### Return Type